Eye of the Devil: Shooting

-Filming started on 13 September 1965.
+Filming commenced on 13 September 1965.
 Shooting locations included the Château de Hautefort and the surrounding area, and MGM British Studios in Borehamwood, England.

 In November, two weeks before filming was scheduled to conclude, Novak was thrown from a horse while performing in a key scene, and injured her back.
 The production shot around Novak while she recovered, filming scenes that did not require her.
 Novak returned to the set after two weeks, but was exhausted after only a day's work, and forced to take more time off.
 When the production was told that she would need another eight weeks to recover before returning to work, it was decided to replace her with Kerr, even though this meant reshooting a significant amount of footage, since Novak appeared in nearly three-quarters of what already had been filmed.

 "It is tragic, but without Kim or a replacement, we cannot go on," David Niven said.
 "The person I feel most sorry for is director J. Lee Thompson.
 He has put everything into this picture."
 As to Novak's injury, her husband, Richard Johnson, said, "It is not something that will trouble her for the rest of her life.
 She will recover eventually.
 It is going to take time and will not be an easy matter."
 Novak would later say that she had fractured a vertebra.

 Filming resumed in December 1965 with Kerr.
 Some long shots of Novak, filmed before her injury, did make it into the movie.

 In his autobiography, Hemmings disputed that Novak had been replaced because of an injury.
-He said that he had seen a bitter argument take place between Novak and Ransohoff near the end of filming, and that Novak had been sacked as a result.
+He said that he had seen a bitter argument take place between Novak and Ransohoff near the end of filming, and improbably claimed (given the cost of re-shooting) that Novak was sacked as a result.

 When asked about working with such a distinguished cast, Tate responded, "Of course I was nervous but I was flattered rather than intimidated because everybody put me at such ease.
 They are such pros.
 You don't see their technique but when you are surrounded by the best it brings out the best in you."